uwblueprint/bootcamp-mern-rest/README.md

     a.
 Create a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) account and sign-in

     b.
-Create a new project called blueprint-bootcamp
+Create a new project called blueprint-bootcamp (you may need to create an organization first)

     c.
-Click "Build a Cluster" > "Shared Clusters" (the free option) > "Create a cluster"
+Click "Build a Database" > "Shared" (the free option) > "Create"

     d.
 Keep all default options on the "Create a cluster" page and click "Create a cluster".
 Wait 1-3 minutes for your cluster to be provisioned

     e.
 When your cluster is ready, click "Connect"